Absence of good: Ancient and medieval Christian thought

 Through the influence of Augustine, this doctrine influenced much of Catholic thought on the subject of evil.
 For instance, Boethius famously proved, in Book III of his Consolation of Philosophy, that "evil is nothing".
 The theologian Pseudo-Dionysius the Areopagite also states that all being is good, in Chapter 4 of his work The Divine Names.
+Further to the East, John of Damascus wrote in his Exact Exposition of the Orthodox Faith (book 2, chapter 4) that "evil is nothing else than absence of goodness, just as darkness also is absence of light.
+For goodness is the light of the mind, and, similarly, evil is the darkness of the mind."
 Thomas Aquinas concluded, in article 1 of question 5 of the First Part of his Summa Theologiae, that "goodness and being are really the same, and differ only in idea".